gshubhamk/ds200-module4/README.md

 ___

 This repository contains data on
-  - number of faculties in IITs as on December 2019and
+  - number of faculties in IITs as on December 2019 and
   - consumption of Liquefied Petroleum Gas over the years 2012-19

 The source of these two data is https://data.gov.in/.